Joint moments of a characteristic polynomial and its derivative for the circular $\beta$-ensemble: Proof of Theorems and

 \begin{proposition} We have

 and

 \end{proposition}

+\begin{proof} The case $s=0$ is immediate since the function $ {}_0^{} F_1^{(\beta/ 2)} $ in (\ref{3.2x}) is identically equal to one.
+The fact that all the terms in ${}_0^{} F_1^{(\beta/ 2)} $ are positive for $s \ge 1$, and that the integral is absolutely convergent (this is immediate since the large $t$ leading behaviour of ${}_0^{} F_1^{(\beta/ 2)} $ is of order $e^{4 s (t/\beta)^{1/2}}$, as follows from the integral form \cite[Eq.~(13.27)]{Fo10}; see in particular the discussion above \cite[Eq.~(13.52)]{Fo10}) justifies the interchange of the sum and integral for $s \in \mathbb Z^+$, and in particular for $s=1$ when ${}_0^{} F_1^{(\beta/ 2)} $ reduces to its classical counterpart. \end{proof}

-\begin{remark} 1.~The fact that the limiting distribution in the case $s=0$ is the Cauchy distribution for all $\beta > 0$ can already be seen from (\ref{2.8x}).
-Thus the latter result with $s=0$ tells us that $ \hat{P}_{N,s}^{(Cy)} (t/N) = e^{-|t|}$, implying $\sum_{j=1}^N x_j/N$ has a Cauchy distribution independent of both $\beta$ and $N$. \\ 2.~For the classical values $\beta = 1,2$ and 4 (at least), the RHS of (\ref{3.3b}) can be simplified.
+\begin{remark} 1.~The fact that the limiting distribution in the case $s=0$ is the Cauchy distribution for all $\beta > 0$ can already be seen from (\ref{2.30a5}).
+Thus with $s=0$ this result tells us that $ \hat{P}_{N,s}^{(Cy)} (t/N) = e^{-|t|}$, implying $\sum_{j=1}^N x_j/N$ has a Cauchy distribution independent of both $\beta$ and $N$. \\ 2.~For the classical values $\beta = 1,2$ and 4 (at least), the RHS of (\ref{3.3b}) can be simplified.
 Thus we have

 In the case $\beta = 2$ this agrees with a result reported in \cite{ABGS20a}.
+As implied by (\ref{3.3b}), independent of $\beta$, the leading large $T$ form exhibited by each of the above is

 \end{remark}